maliahavlicek/malia-havlicek-ci-milestone-project-user-centric-frontend/README.md

 ### Acknowledgements
 - I end up swapping colors often so I decided it would be best to define these in one spot and have the CSS refer to them.
-I got the idea from [css variables](https://codeburst.io/css-variables-explained-with-5-examples-84adaffaa5bd)
+I got the idea from [css variables](https://codeburst.io/css-variables-explained-with-5-examples-84adaffaa5bd).
+This feature is in  my reset.css file.
-- Small devices navigation was derived from [Mark Caron's post](https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793)
+- Small devices navigation was derived from [Mark Caron's post](https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793).
+You can find the navigation styles in my styles.css file.
-- Grid based CSS was inspired from: [Tania Rascia's pen](https://codepen.io/taniarascia/pen/rOLEGe/)
+- Grid based CSS was inspired from: [Tania Rascia's pen](https://codepen.io/taniarascia/pen/rOLEGe/).
+You can find the grid defined in my styles.css file.
--